 Scream 55

-I counted no less than 12 gear attachment points and there is also a daisy chain that runs between the two front pockets, ice axe loops, and elastic holder for the shafts of walking poles etc. A roll top closure keeps weight down and compresses any excess space with two buckles keeping the closure neat and tidy.
-The bottom left photo shows the roll top, the gear was swallowed up by the pack just above the Mountain smith logo leaving loads of room for food and extra gear if needed.
-Two large pockets on the hip belt gives access to snacks, mobile phones etc.
+I counted no fewer than 12 gear attachment points.
+The pack also features a daisy chain running between the two front pockets, ice axe loops, and an elastic holder for walking pole shafts.
+A roll-top closure reduces weight and compresses excess space, with two buckles keeping the closure neat and tidy.
+In the bottom left photo, you can see the roll top, with the pack easily accommodating gear up to just above the Mountainsmith logo, leaving plenty of room for food and extra gear if needed.
+Additionally, the two large pockets on the hip belt provide easy access to snacks, mobile phones, and other essentials.

 SlingBack Chair Bundle

-Apex 80 - An expedition style full features pack
+Apex 80 - An expedition style full featured pack

-Completely redesigned, the Mountainsmith Apex 80 backpack maximises comfort and durability for more miles, longer days, and more efficient load-carry.
-Ideal for gear-intensive backpacking where you may have to carry for many days without resupply or for winter trips.
+Completely redesigned, the Mountainsmith Apex 80 backpack maximises comfort and durability for longer miles, extended days, and more efficient load carrying.
+It's ideal for gear-intensive backpacking trips where resupply is not an option or for winter adventures.

-Another pack where we were impressed by the quality and the number of features that this pack has.
-This is not ultralight backpacking but we wanted to stock a feature rich, bomber, ultra comfortable expedition pack that was great value for money.
-We think we found it in the Apex 80.
+We were impressed by the quality and numerous features of this pack.
+While it's not an ultralight backpack, we wanted to stock a feature-rich, ultra-comfortable expedition pack that offers great value for money.
+We believe the Apex 80 fits that description perfectly.

 FEATURES